glyptodon/guacamole-docker/README.md

 these environment variables are omitted, you will receive an error message, and the image will stop:

-1. `MYSQL_DATABASE`: The name of the database to use for Guacamole authentication.
+1. `MYSQL_DATABASE` - The name of the database to use for Guacamole authentication.
-2. `MYSQL_USER`: The user that Guacamole will use to connect to MySQL.
+2. `MYSQL_USER` - The user that Guacamole will use to connect to MySQL.
-3. `MYSQL_PASSWORD`: The password that Guacamole will provide when connecting to MySQL as `MYSQL_USER`.
+3. `MYSQL_PASSWORD` - The password that Guacamole will provide when connecting to MySQL as `MYSQL_USER`.

 ### Initializing the MySQL database